 Explore the paths and trails around Port Townsend and the Olympic National Forest with your guide Ellen, who will share nature poetry and a guided meditation along the way.
 Please leave your cell phones and furry companions behind.
 This is a time to be quiet, to sink into the natural silence of the woods with less of the usual distractions.
 Donations to our guide are enthusiastically accepted!
 Thank you in advance.

-Forest Therapy: Silent Walks & Hikes- Fall/Winter 2023 Schedule:
+Forest Therapy: Silent Walks & Hikes

-Forest Therapy Walks at Fort Worden and Old Fort Townsend State Parks:
+Forest Therapy Walks at Fort Worden

 - Fort Worden State Park Schedule: